slow cooker black-eyed pea and cabbage soup

 Blue Ribbon Recipe

-Not only will this black-eyed pea soup help use up a leftover hambone, according to Southern tradition it will bring you luck in the New Year too.
-It's such a good recipe, you'll want to make it all year round.
-What we love most is that it's full of fresh veggies that add all the yummy flavor.
-It's a very easy Crock Pot recipe too.
-Just dump in all the ingredients and leave it alone.
+Not only will this black-eyed pea soup help use up a leftover hambone, Southern tradition dictates it will bring you luck in the New Year, too.
+And it's such a good recipe, you'll want to make it all year round.
+What we love most is that it's full of fresh veggies that add such wonderful flavor.
+It's easy, too - just dump all the ingredients into a Crock Pot and leave it alone.
 What you come back to is a delicious soup.
-Make sure to serve with some cornbread.
-Yum!
+Make sure to serve it with some cornbread.

 — The Test Kitchen @kitchencrew